by Benno Dörflinger

 From the prime

-Next to Todtnau was also Schonau an important market place where silver, lead and smoothness were sold.
-This is where the mints of the Breisgau and northern Switzerland got their coin silver.
-Under Duke Albrecht 111, a separate mint was established in Todtnau in 1387.
-As part of the Rappenmünzbund, to which 74 towns and estates were affiliated, the so-called “bracteates” were minted here, which are silver pennies minted on one side.
-The most well-known of these coins shows the character "To" for Todtnau and the Austrian "Bundenschild" next to it.
+Next to Todtnau was also Schonau an important market town where silver, lead and smoothness were sold.
+The mints of Breisgau and northern Switzerland obtained their silver coins here.
+Under Duke Albrecht 111, a mint of its own was established in Todtnau in 1387.
+As part of the Rappenmünzbund, to which 74 cities and lordships were affiliated, the so-called “bracteates”, which are silver pennies minted on one side, were minted here.
+The most famous of these coins shows the symbol “To” for Todtnau and next to it the Austrian shield.

 In 1387 Todtnau was given the right to strike its own coins.
 The penny pictured above, a so-called.
 Bracteate, shows the letters TO for Todtnau as a coin image, next to it the Austrian shield.